XNUMX myths about salvation from the heat, in which you should not believe

 5. Ice cream - the best food in the heat

-Ice cream gives you a feeling of freshness due to the cool feeling in your mouth, but it only works while you are eating.
-As in the case of ice water, the cold in the esophagus and stomach will prevent your body from responding correctly to the heat and removing heat from the body to the surface of the skin.
-Moreover, after ice cream you will want to drink.
+Ice cream gives a feeling of freshness due to the cool sensation in the mouth, but this only works while you are eating.
+As with ice water, the coldness in your esophagus and stomach will prevent your body from reacting properly to heat and expelling heat from your body to the surface of your skin.
+What's more, after ice cream, you'll be thirsty.

 The consumption of sweets provokes the release of the hormone FGF21 in the liver, which then travels to the hypothalamus and causes thirst.